EonClaw/DIY-Flight-Controller-STM32F411CEU6/README.md

 To verify pin assignments: Open Configurator, in CLI - type "resource".

-No warranties.
+No warranty.
 Use at your own risk.

 Recommended Settings: